khanhhuy2003/Custom-Bootloader-STM32H7/README.md

   - **AES-128 encryption/decryption** for firmware confidentiality.
   - **SHA-256 hashing** for integrity verification.
   - **ECC digital signature verification** (using ECDSA with P-256 curve) for authenticity.
+- **Anti-rollback: Bootloader always chooses the newer firmware to run.
+When that firmware is broken, it jump backs to the previous one.

 ##  PC Host Tools